opws/opws-dataset/docs/fields.md

 If the token may not be used to re-open the password reset flow after the first time it is used, this value will be `"now"`.

+## password.reset.flow.change.form.newpassword.characters, password.reset.flow.change.form.repeat.newpassword.characters

+Whether the "new password" inputs have typed characters `hidden` or `visible`, or, if visibility can be toggled, `showable` or `hideable` (from the default states, respectively).

+## password.reset.flow.change.form.repeat.newpassword.input

+Whether an input to repeat the new password is `required`, `optional`, or not present (`none`).

+## password.reset.flow.change.form.email.input

+If resetting a password requires you to provide the email address on the account, this will be `required`.
+A value of `none` would suggest it's not present, but would more likely just not be profiled (as this is rare).

 ## password.reset.flow.submit.expire

 If the token does not immediately expire until it is used, the value of this field will be `"now"`.